-I have also contributed to articles for YouGov (London) TNS opinion (Brussels) and The Geopolitics.
-For any media or consultancy enquiries, please contact me via email at: email@example.com or via phone: (+852) 3943 7480.
+I have also contributed to recent articles for YouGov (London) TNS opinion (Brussels) and The Geopolitics.
+For any media or political consultancy enquiries related to political risk analysis, please contact me via email at: email@example.com or via phone: (+852) 3943 7480.

 Some recent examples of my media commentary can be found below.

 (2) “It’s ‘everyone’s guess’ what May will do next”: TV Interview for CNBC Asia.

 (3) “Second Summit between Donald Trump and Kim Jong-un may be held ‘after October’ Interview for South China Morning Post.

 (5) My analysis of the key causes behind the landmark 2016 Brexit vote for Radio Television Hong Kong can be found on the video below:

 (6) My analysis for MingPao on the Catalan Independence Movement (translated into Chinese) can be found here:

 (7) “The importance of immigration in European politics”: TV Interview for CNBC Asia

 (8) Consensus on Migration in Europe ‘Unlikely Any Time Soon’: TV Interview for Sputnik International